faisaltadros/realed/readme.md

   * Admin can manage all posts and comments

-- Manage campground posts with basic functionalities:
+- Manage listings posts with basic functionalities:

   * Create, edit and delete posts and comments

-  * Upload campground photos
+  * Upload listing photos

-  * Display campground location on Google Maps
+  * Display listing location on Google Maps

-  * Search existing campgrounds
+  * Search existing listings

 - Manage user account with basic functionalities: